-This castle has lived throughout historical battles, sieges, has been destroyed and rebuilt, has seen kings born and died, and has even been a prison and armory.
+This castle has lived throughout historical battles, and sieges have been destroyed and rebuilt, has seen kings born and died, and has even been a prison and armory.

-Inside, there are different museums, mostly military, and with which you can learn a little more about Scotland’s history.
+Inside are different museums, mostly military, and you can learn a little more about Scotland’s history.

-You can also take the guided tour of the castle.
+You can also take a guided tour of the castle and skip the line.

 Royal Mary King’s Close

-Another visit we made was to the Royal Mary King’s Close, named Paula and was very good and entertaining.
+Another visit we made was to the Royal Mary King’s Close, named Paula, and it was excellent and entertaining.

 The visit consists of visiting the alleys below the Town Hall.
 These were covered when a former shopping center was built where we can now see Edinburgh City Hall.

-For example, there was a family that got sick with the plague, they were locked in their house and completely covered it up so that they could not infect anyone.
+For example, a family got sick with the plague; they were locked in their house and completely covered it up so that they could not infect anyone.

-Another story is that of the girl Ann, who died within those walls and her ghost is said to prowl the Close.
-They say she’s sad and people bring her a toy as a gift, there were also police slips and donations in money.
+Another story is that of the girl Ann, who died within those walls, and her ghost is said to prowl the Close.
+They say she’s sad, and people bring her a toy as a gift; there were also police slips and donations of money.